Kachi-Awaji/GIT-intro/Lesson-4.md

 3. Commit.

 This is the basic __Git__ workflow.
-Each git commit you make is essential a different version of the project... and with __Git__, you can go back to previous versions.
-That's the beauty of version control.
+Each git commit you make is a different version of the project... and __Git__ stores these versions so you can go back to them, if you need to.
+That's the beauty of version control with __Git__.

-Every __Git__ commit should have a message attached, that describes what the commit is about; basically, a short description of the changes you have made.
+Every __Git__ commit should have a message attached, that describes what the commit is about -- a short description of the changes you have made.
 This is important, as you would be working on the project with other programmers.
-When other programmers go through your repository, they will be able to through a list of commits made.
-The descriptions you enter will give them a clear idea of your contribution to the project.
+The descriptions you enter will give them a clear picture of your contributions.

 Using only the 'git command' would open your text editor.
 This will let you type in your description before the commit is complete.
 This can be confusing sometimes.
-The -m option is a quicker command to learn.
+The -m option is an easier command to learn.

-The -m let us type in our description at the end of the command.
-One thing is important though - the descriptioin must be in quotation marks ("").
+Using the `-m` option lets us type in our description at the end of the command.
+One thing is important though - the description must be in quotation marks ("").

-So, let us make our first commit.
+Alright, let's make our first commit.

-git commit -m "My first commit"
+`git commit -m "My first commit"`

 ![__Git__ Status](./images/30-FirstCommit.png)